cosmos/cosmos-sdk/docs/guide/example-plugin.md

 }
 ```

 Note the state is stored under `ep.StateKey()`, which is defined above as `ExamplePlugin.State`.
 Also note, that we do nothing if there is no existing state data.
 Is that a bug?
-No, we just make use of go's variable initialization, that `pluginState` will contain a `Counter` value of 0.
+No, we just make use of Go's variable initialization, that `pluginState` will contain a `Counter` value of 0.
 If your app needs more initialization than empty variables, then do this logic here in an `else` block.

 Finally, we can update the state's `Counter`, and save the state back to the store: